PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused consecutive-Reshape, terminal-orchestration, and architecture gate is `282 passed in 18.99s`.

+The immediately preceding final PReLU path now retains its complete guarded reconciliation result as well.
+Its existing tensor-count sample remains necessary because the owner preserves a legacy unconditional-prune contract;
+the rewrite-or-net-reduction guard and following consecutive-Reshape boundary are unchanged.

+This checkpoint extends the expanded related gate to `1124 passed in 30.38s`;
+the focused indexed-PReLU, terminal-orchestration, and architecture gate is `298 passed in 19.18s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.